Mike Davis (screenwriter)

-2025 saw a new "green movie" release by Davis entitled "Dead, White and Blue."
-This one, a political satire action comedy, used over three hundred film sources, mostly public domain footage produced by the United States Government, Department of Defense and law enforcement agencies.
+2025 saw a new "green movie" release by Davis entitled Dead, White and Blue.
+The film, a political satire action comedy, uses over three hundred film sources, mostly public domain footage produced by the United States Government, Department of Defense and law enforcement agencies.
 The storyline involves a rogue FBI agent who enlists the US Army to defeat the KKK, who have developed a shrink ray to help absolve a racist cop in the murder of an innocent black man.
 The movie won several film festival awards, including Best Feature, Best Underground Film, Best Experimental Film and Best Editing.

 He also wrote the screenplay for the film Aloha Santa.